Enter your email address to receive notifications of new posts.

 Make the area uncomfortable for their feet.

 The best deterrent schemes we have tried ourselves are those that require cats to walk on something that feels uncomfortable on their paw pads.
-Aluminum foil that has been crinkled up and then spread out as a bumpy (and someone sharp) surface is something that’s easy to come by.
+Aluminum foil that has been crinkled up and then spread out as a bumpy (and sharp bumpies, at that) surface is something that’s easy to come by.

 Plastic doormats that look like artificial grass provide another effective, prickly surface.